jinnatul/create-node-temp/README.md

 </div>

-# Node Starter
+# Node App

-**Node-starter** is a command-line application, here you can easily create your node.js project structure.
+**nano-app** is a command-line application, here you can easily create your node.js project structure.

 ## Installation